pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 To start with, we are going to use `/expression/.test('string')` syntax.

 `expression` is any regular expression that we build. `string` is the, er, string under test.
 The `test` method returns true/false depending on the match.

+Slashes mark the start and end of the expression.
+The expression between `/` is a literal. **Once again, they are treated as literal characters.** Variable names wouldn't be resolved down to their contents.

+To make it dynamic, we'll have to use `new RegExp(variable_name)` syntax, which we **wouldn't use until the end.**

 **Do it right now.** Just type this on your browser console.